-Private amenity spaces are located on the screened side of building from Ford Lane and the primary access road where possible to reduce noise levels by as much as possible, given other design considerations.
+Private amenity spaces are located on the screened side of building from Yapton Road, the primary access road, and commercial and industrial operations where possible to reduce noise levels by as much as possible, given other design considerations.

 In the majority of cases noise levels at private amenity spaces will meet the guidance levels in ProPG and good acoustic design principles have been incorporated to reduce potential impact as much as practicably possible.